 Why use SharePoint for Project and Portfolio Management?

-Although SharePoint was not designed primarily for project management, it’s easy to see the benefits of using SharePoint for this purpose.
+Although SharePoint was not designed primarily for project and portfolio management (PPM), it’s easy to see the benefits of using SharePoint for this purpose.

 The structure of a SharePoint site, especially lists and web parts, makes it easy to organize and manage a project.

 Useful SharePoint (and project) Lists include: